CONSERVATION MARKETING INTERNSHIP IN COSTA RICA

 They take an all-rounded approach to their work with a heavy focus on community engagement and development.
 The majority of their many conservation projects are community-led and they have also developed a number of initiatives on the periphery of turtle conservation, such as marine plastic upcycling and female empowerment groups, that now provide locals with paid employment.
 At the core of their work is their independent research that fills information gaps in conservation science, influences local policy makers, and informs their educational community outreach programs.

-This is one of our more expansive marketing and communication internships allowing you the chance to experience working through an array of online channels, donor-outreach, and in-person promotional activities.
-You’ll build valuable skills, accrue incredible experience, and gain multifaceted insight raising awareness and funds in a nonprofit context.
+This is a varied marketing and communication internship, allowing you the chance to experience working through an array of online channels, donor-outreach, and in-person promotional activities.
+You’ll build valuable skills and gain multifaceted insight raising awareness and funds in a nonprofit context, while participating in and documenting the day-to-day conservation efforts of the organization.
+Interns are expected to join conservation activities to learn first-hand about the project you are creating content for.

 - Managing social media pages